DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

     - note GDPR definition: "a natural or legal person, public authority, agency, or other body, which processes personal data soley on behalf of the data controller"
       - GDPR also restricts data tranfers to countries outside EU, with fines for violations
       - many orgs have created dedicated roles to oversee GDPR data laws are followed
   - 🔴**Data custodian**: a custodian is delegated, from the system owner, day-to-day responsibilities for properly storing and protecting data; responsible for the protection of data through maintenance activities, backing up and archiving, and preventing the loss or corruption and recovering data.
 They include ✏️IT Staff in an information technology (IT) department who are delegated responsibility for day-to-day tasks.
 Custodians are trusted to ensure the day-to-day security of the data and should do so by ensuring that the baseline is met and maintained.
+He/She is responsible for the technical environment, including things like database structures and the technical implementations of data policies.
   - 🔴**Data Steward**: a newer concept related to users of the data; those who use the data for the business purpose.
 In many organizations, data stewards are internal roles that oversee how data is used
   - 🔴**Security administrator**: responsible for ensuring the overall security of entire infrastructure; they perform tasks that lead to the discovery of vulnerabilities, monitor network traffic and configure tools to protect the network (like firewalls and antivirus software)
     - security admins also devise security policies, plans for business continuity and disaster recovery and train staff